milonmaze/privacy-terms-observatory/zoom.us/privacy.md

 Access the categories and specific pieces of personal data Zoom has collected, the categories of sources from which the personal data is collected, the business purpose(s) for collecting the personal data, and the categories of third parties with whom Zoom has shared personal data;
 Delete personal data under certain circumstances; and Opt out of the “sale” of personal data.
 We do not sell your personal data in the conventional sense.
 However, like many companies, we use advertising services that try to tailor online ads to your interests based on information collected via cookies and similar technologies about your online activity.
 This is called interest-based advertising.
 The CCPA’s statutory definition of the term “sale” is broad and may include interest-based advertising.
-You can get more information and opt out of the use of cookies on our sites for interest-based advertising purposes by clicking the Do Not Sell My Personal Information link, also on our homepage, and setting your preferences.
+You can get more information and opt out of the use of cookies on our sites for interest-based advertising purposes by clicking the Do Not Sell My Personal InformationDo Not Sell My Personal Information link, also on our homepage, and setting your preferences.
 You will need to set your preferences from each device and each web browser from which you wish to opt out.
 This feature uses a cookie to remember your preference, so if you clear all cookies from your browser, you will need to reset your settings.

 Zoom will not discriminate against you for exercising any of these rights, which is further in line with your rights under the CCPA.